flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_TDD-KISS-SOLID_EXECUTION_PROPOCOL.md

 2. **01-prd.md**: Product Requirements Document to capture user's requirements and change requests.
 3. **02-design.md**: Design Document to detail overall design, specific feature designs, and bug fix designs.
 4. **03-dev_progress.md**: Development Progress tracker documenting the entire RIPER-5 development process, including analysis, proposed solutions, implementation plans, test results, and execution steps.
+   - <**NOTE**>:
+     - If the markdown document is too long (> 500 lines), you should split it into multiple files, e.g., 03-dev_progress_1.md, 03-dev_progress_2.md, etc.

-If any additional documents are created during development, they must be added to the 00-index.md file with appropriate introductions.
+     - If any additional documents are created during development, they must be added to the 00-index.md file with appropriate introductions.

 **Documentation Templates**: Use the templates described in the respective sections below for each document.